COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 data name, including delimiters.
 The rules below are designed to make sure that columns align on their first character.

-1. A loop containing a single packet is presented as attribute - value pairs.
+1. A loop containing a single data name and single packet is presented as an attribute - value pair.
-2. The `loop_` keyword appears on a new line after `<text indent>` spaces
+2. The lowercase `loop_` keyword appears on a new line after `<text indent>` spaces
 3. The `n` looped data names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
 4. Each packet starts on a new line.